tjfrench24/team-3-project/team/m2/features.md

 **Assigned To**: Kyle

 ## User Data Collection
-This feature collects essential data from users such as name, age, weight, height, exercise capacity, exercise frequency, BMI (optional), and training goals.
+This feature collects essential data from users such as name, age, weight, height, exercise capacity, exercise frequency, BMI, and training goals.
 Gathering this data is crucial for tailoring personalized workout and diet plans, enabling the app to provide specific and relevant recommendations to each user based on their unique profile.

 **Assigned To**: Tim